patbaumgartner/memory-calculator/PROJECT_SETUP.md

 # Project Setup Summary

-This document summarizes the complete project setup for the JVM Memory Calculator.
+This document summarizes the complete project setup for the JVM Memory Calculator with **build constraint support** for optimized deployment scenarios.

 ## 📁 Project Structure